abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/deploy-full-stack-clojure-app-with-kamal.md

     entryPoints.web.http.redirections.entrypoint.permanent: true
 ```

-We configured Traefik with aditional arguments with prefix `certificatesResolvers` and volume
-to automatically add TLS certificated using Let's Encrypt.
-Also, we added a couple of `entryPoints` arguments to automatically redirect from `http` to `https`.
+We configured Traefik with additional arguments prefixed with `certificatesResolvers` and a volume to automatically add TLS certificates using Let's Encrypt.
+Additionally, we included a couple of `entryPoints` arguments to automatically redirect from `http` to `https`.

-We added web service configuration with traefik labels to configure domain for the app:
+We added web service configuration with Traefik labels to set up the domain for the app:
 ```yaml
 servers:
   web: